ISAITB/docs-itb-ta/source/executeTests/index.rst

 Execution via REST API
 ----------------------

-Apart from launching tests through its user interface, the test bed also provides a **REST API** allowing you to manage test sessions via REST calls.
+Apart from launching tests through its user interface, the Test Bed also provides a **REST API** allowing you to manage test sessions via REST calls.
 Specifically you may use the API to:

 * **Start** test sessions.